 Chrondrocytes are proteins found on cell surfaces that are responsible for the binding of antibodies within the synovial cavity.
 The endocannabinoid system is postulated to downregulate chondrocyte proliferation.

-B cells, especially “memory” white blood cells, produce antiboides and are the source of the rheumatoid factor (an antibody characteristic of RA).
+B cells, especially “memory” white blood cells, produce antibodies and are the source of the rheumatoid factor (an antibody characteristic of RA).
 B cells exacerbate inflammation by unnecessarily activating T cells.
 Additionally B cells both respond to and produce chemokines and cytokines which produce inflammation.
 CB2 receptors on B cells have been shown to downregulate B cell proliferation.

 Macrophages are non-specific white blood “killer” cells.
 The number of macrophages in the synovial cavity correlates well with joint erosion.
 CB2 agonism has been shown to suppress macrophage precursors and thus reduce inflammation.

 Traditional treatment of RA is geared towards the reduction of symptoms such as pain and inflammation using Non-Steroidal Anti-inflammatory Drugs (NSIADs).
 The newest class of medications used to treat RA is the disease-modifying anti-rheumatic drugs (DMARDs).
-These drugs work to normalize immune response by targeting specific immune modulators.
+These drugs work to normalise immune response by targeting specific immune modulators.

 NSAIDs have exhibited side effects such as:

-- Stomach problems including nausea ulcers and bleeding.
+- Stomach problems including nausea ulcers and bleeding

 - High blood pressure